ahoxus/ahoxus.github.io/index.md

 it's big!

-after all, "our reality" means both of our group and of everyone.
+after all, "the whole world" means both each small group's reality and of everyone's.

-but we are also starting small. slowly. steady.
+we are constantly focusing on the small things. moving slowly. steady.

 the project is loosely based in [**tamera**](//tamera.org)'s healing biotope, with all the science and political theory, but none of the pseudo science that surrounds basically [all similar projects](/map). it's also a sort of regenerative culture movement.